passcert-project/pw_generator_server/test_data/README.md

 The `jasmin_min15` has 10000 passwords, separated by 10 files, allowing all ascii characters and length=15.
 - 15 1 15 1 15 1 15 1 15

+The `bw_special` has 10000 passwords, separated by 10 files, using Bitwarden's complete generation recipe: includes lower, upper, digit and special.
+- 14 1 14 1 14 1 14 1 14

+**NOTE**: To test the `bw_special`, you need to change the value of `SPECIAL_BW`, in the `policy_compliance_check.py` file.
+The current set is the special characters included by Bitwarden.
+However, we tested against this policy:

+`minlength: 8; required: lower; required: upper; required: digit; required: [!#$@];`

+Thus, the compliance must check the special characters with the set that is required --- [!#$@].
+With these changes, the expected result is achieved: 26.71% of the passwords are non-compliant.

 ## Manually collected passwords

 For these tests, we manually generated 100 passwords for each policy.
 We used the [dummy-server](https://github.com/passcert-project/dummy-server) and just changed the policy accordingly.